momentum-labz/crafts-sealed-bid-program/README.md

 Projects fund a token sale with configurable FDV bounds and raise targets.
 Bidders commit USDC with encrypted max FDV values.
 After the commitment window closes, bids are revealed (or computed privately), a clearing price is proposed, and all bids are settled at that uniform price.
 Bidders above the clearing FDV get tokens; those below get refunded.

+This achieves a clearing price with actual demand and a fair price distribution.

 ## Implementations

 ### v2 — drand (`fundraising_program/`)